-- Advisory (chuiho) a notice that a disaster may occur.
-There are advisories for heavy rain, floods, strong winds, tsunamis, etc. - Warning (keiho) • a notice that a large-scale and dangerous disaster may occur.
-There are warnings for heavy rain, floods, violent winds, tsunamis, etc. - Emergency Warning•••a notice that disaster may occur at an unheard-of scale.
-There (tokubetsu keiho) are warnings for heavy rain, violent winds, tsunamis, etc. - Emergency earthquake warning • a notice to be careful because an earthquake is (kinkyu jishin sokuho) about to occur. - \cdot Evacuation preparation advisory $\cdot \ \cdot \ \cdot$ a notice to be prepared to evacuate (hinan junbi joho) - \cdot Evacuation advisory $\cdot \ \cdot \ \cdot$ a notice that residents are recommended to evacuate (hinan kankoku) - \cdot Evacuation order \cdot \cdot \cdot a notice that residents are required to evacuate (hinan shiji)
+• Advisory (chuiho) • • • a notice that a disaster may occur.
+There are advisories for heavy rain, floods, strong winds, tsunamis, etc.

+• Warning (keiho) • • • a notice that a large-scale and dangerous disaster may occur.
+There are warnings for heavy rain, floods, violent winds, tsunamis, etc.

+• Emergency Warning•••a notice that disaster may occur at an unheard-of scale.
+There (tokubetsu keiho) are warnings for heavy rain, violent winds, tsunamis, etc.

+- Emergency earthquake warning • a notice to be careful because an earthquake is (kinkyu jishin sokuho) about to occur. - Evacuation of the Elderly,etc • a notice that elderly people, those with disabilities (Koureishatou Hinan) and others who may need more time to evacuate should evacuate. - \cdot Evacuation order \cdot \cdot \cdot a notice that residents are required to evacuate (hinan shiji)

+Emergency Safety Measures · · · a notice indicating that the situation in lifethreatening (Kinkyuanzenkakuho) and you can no longer safety evacuate.

+All residents should evacuate from affected areas before or when the Evacuation Order is issued.

+Please evacuate before Emergency Safety Measures are issued.